casper-network/docs-archive/theory/abstract-consensus.rst

 Finality detectors
 ~~~~~~~~~~~~~~~~~~

 Finality criterion is a purely mathematical construct.
-On the software side it will typically map to several different implementations.
-For example in the case of “The Inspector” finality criterion, we currently have the following implementations (and more are to come):
+On the software side, it will typically map to several different implementations.
+For example, in the case of “The Inspector” finality criterion, we currently have the following implementations (and more are to come):

 -  reference implementation (very simple but also quite slow)
 -  single-sweep implementation (order of magnitude faster than reference implementation)
 -  voting matrix (order of magnitude faster than single sweep, but limited to acknowledgement level 1)

-Therefore, the distinction between finality criterion and finality detector is quite important in practice.
+Therefore, the distinction between finality criterion and a finality detector is quite important in practice.

 The following code snippet shows the contract for incremental finality detectors that is used in our abstract consensus simulator: